Feedback

 Where can you use the merged videos?

-Videos merged with this video merger tool are standard MP4 or WebP files, nothing special.
+Videos merged with this video merger tool are standard MP4 or WebM files, nothing special.
 So, you can treat these videos like normal videos.
 You can upload them anywhere you'd normally upload a video.
 Here are some common platforms listed below, where people uploading these edited videos:

 YouTube Vimeo Facebook Instagram (IGTV / Feed) LinkedIn Online course platforms Google Drive / Dropbox Email attachments Personal website / portfolio

 Real-world examples: Suppose a teacher recorded lesson videos separately and needs to share these lessons with students.
 It's time taking process to share every single lecture one by one.
 So, teacher can upload all the lessons to "Video Merger", merge all the files into one complete lesson video, and share it in just one go.
 A content creator combines intro, main content, and outro of a video into one final video and uploaded to YouTube.
-The tool doesn't restrict how you use the ouput, do whatever you want to do with it.
+The tool doesn't restrict how you use the output, do whatever you want to do with it.

 Understanding the merging options

-Timeline reordering: Adjust arangement of your selected videos by pressing up and down arrow next to each clip in the timeline.
+Timeline reordering: Adjust arrangement of your selected videos by pressing up and down arrow next to each clip in the timeline.
 The first clip at the top in timeline will play first in the merged videos and then next videos.
 This feature helps you to arrange your story exactly how you want to play.

 Background music: You can also upload your own audio file to merged videos.
 Upload audio file will play throughout the entire merged video.
 If the uploaded audio file is shorter than the merged video file then the audio file will automatically loops and start again when finished.